 A student who committed suicide by self-immolation in political protest, Jan Palach killed himself on January 16, 1969, after the Soviet Union invaded his native Czechoslovakia to crush the reforms of Alexander Dubcek’s government during the Prague Spring.

 Palach’s body was initially interred in Olšany Cemetery, but after his gravesite grew into a national shrine, the Czech secret police exhumed his remains.
 His cremated body was sent to his mother in Palach’s native town of Všetaty.
-The urn of full of ashes was officially returned on October 25, 1990, to the initial site.
-Later, the square was named after him, and a bronze cross was embedded at the spot where he fell.
+The urn full of ashes was officially returned on October 25, 1990, to the initial site.
+Later, the square in front of the univerity he had attended was named after him, and the bronze cross was embedded at the spot on Wenceslas Square where he fell.
 There are also several other memorials to Palach in cities throughout Europe.

-In a letter that Palach left behind, he wrote: “Mother, father, brother, little sister!
+About a month later the eighteen-year-old student of the Industrial Highschool of Railways Jan Zajíc followed him, setting himself on fire and dying immediately.
+He too, left behind a letter explaining the motives behind his act: “Mother, father, brother, little sister!
 When you read this letter, I will already be dead or close to death.
 I know what a severe blow my act will be to you, but don’t be angry at me.
 Unfortunately, we are not alone in this world.
 I am not doing this because I would be tired by life, on the contrary, because I cherish it too much.
 Hopefully my act will make life better.
 I know the price of life and I know it is the most precious thing.
 But I want a lot for you, for everyone, so I have to pay a lot.
 Do not lose your heart after my sacrifice, tell Jacek to study harder and Marta too.
 You must never accept injustice, be it in any form, my death will bind you.
 I am sorry that I will never see you or that, which I loved so much.
 Please forgive me that I fought with you so much.
 Do not let them make me a madman.
 Say hi to the boys, the river and the forest.”